platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

   - num: 2
     address: Institute of Carbon Cycles, Helmholtz Coastal Data Center, Helmholtz-Zentrum Hereon, Max-Planck-Str.
 1, 21502 Geesthacht, Germany
 citation_author: Lemmen and Sommer
-date: submitted to Ecological Modelling, 31 May 2024
+date: re-submitted to Ecological Modelling, 15 August 2024
 license: CC-BY-4.0
 bibliography: paper.bib
 SPDX-FileCopyrightText: 2024 Helmholtz-Zentrum hereon GmbH
 SPDX-License-Identifier: CC-BY-4.0
-abstract: "In socio-environmental sciences, models are frequently used as tools to represent, understand, project and predict the behaviour of these complex systems.
-Along the modelling chain, Good Modelling Practices have been evolving that ensure -- amongst others -- that models are transparent and replicable.
+abstract: "Frequently in socio-environmental sciences, models are used as tools to represent, understand, project and predict the behaviour of these complex systems.
+Along the modelling chain, Good Modelling Practices have been evolving that ensure -- amongst others -- that models are transparent and reproducible.
 Whenever such models are represented in software, Good Modelling meet Good Software Practices, such as a tractable  development workflow, good code, collaborative development and governance, continuous integration and deployment, and meet Good Research Practices, such as attribution of copyrights and acknowledgement of intellectual property, publication of a software paper and archiving.
 Too often in existing socio-environmental model software, these practices have been regarded as an add-on to be considered at a later stage only; in fact, many modellers have shied away from publishing their model as open source out of fear that having to add good practices is too demanding.
 We here argue for making a habit of following a list of simple and not so simple practices early on in the implementation of the model life cycle.
 We contextualise cherry-picked and hands-on practices for supporting Good Modelling Practices, and we demonstrate their application in the example context of the Viable North Sea fisheries socio-ecological systems model."
 acknowledgement: "This research is funded by the PACES programme Changing Coasts of the Helmholtz Gemeinschaft and an outcome of the Multiple Stressors on North Sea Life (MuSSeL) project funded by the German Ministry of Education and Research (BMBF, grant 03F0862A), and the DataHub Project of the Helmholtz Association [@Castell2023].
 This manuscript benefitted from discussions in the context of the Open Modeling Foundation (OMF, https://www.openmodelingfoundation.org).
 We thank the open source communities that make ours and other modelers' work possible, among them the developers of and contributors to Git, Python, pandoc, and LaTeX."
 authorcontributions: "C.L.: Conceptualization, Methodology, Writing – original draft, Writing – review & editing.
 P.S.: Writing - original draft, Writing - review & editing."
-abbreviations:
-  - short: ABM
-    long: Agent-based Model
-  - short: ViNoS
-    long: Viable North Sea
-  - short: MuSSeL
-    long: Multiple Stressors on North Sea Life
-  - short: DRY
-    long: Do not repeat yourself
-  - short: KISS
-    long: Keep it simple, stupid!
-  - short: GMP
-    long: Good Modelling Practice
-  - short: ODD
-    long: Overview, Design, Details
-  - short: VCS
-    long: Version Control System
-  - short: SCM
-    long: Source Code Management
-  - short: CoMSES
-    long: Network for Computational Modeling in the Social and Ecological Sciences
-  - short: GMSP
-    long: Good Modelling Software Practice
-  - short: OOP
-    long: Object-oriented programming
-  - short: WIP
-    long: Work in progress
-  - short: SemVer
-    long: Semantic versioning
-  - short: CalVer
-    long: Calendar versioning
-  - short: CI
-    long: Continuous Integration
-  - short: CFF
-    long: Citation File Format
-  - short: CD
-    long: Continuous Deployment
-  - short: CTA
-    long: Copyright Transfer Agreement
-  - short: CLA
-    long: Contributor License Agreement
-  - short: OS
-    long: Open Source
-  - short: OSI
-    long: Open Source Initiative
-  - short: RT
-    long: Regression Testing
-  - short: PR
-    long: Pull Request
-  - short: RSE
-    long: Research Software Engineer
-  - short: SSI
-    long: Software Sustainability Institute
-  - short: MIT
-    long: Massachusetts Institute of Technology
-  - short: BSD
-    long: Berkeley Software Distribution
-  - short: GNU
-    long: GNU is Not Unix
-  - short: GPL
-    long: GNU General Public License
-  - short: CC
-    long: Creative Commons
-  - short: DOI
-    long: Digital Object Identifier
-  - short: OMF
-    long: Open Modeling Foundation
-  - short: JOSS
-    long: Journal of Open Source Software
-  - short: FOSS
-    long: Free and Open Source Software
-  - short: OA
-    long: Open Access
-  - short: PEP
-    long: Python Enhancement Proposal
-  - short: AI
-    long: Artificial Intelligence
-  - short: FLA
-    long: Fiduciary License Agreement
-  - short: JSON
-    long: JavaScript Object Notation
-  - short: YAML
-    long: YAML Ain't Markup Language
 ---

 # Introduction

-In socio-environmental sciences, models are frequently used as tools to represent, understand, project and predict the behaviour of these complex systems.
-The degree of a model's formalization ranges from conceptual to mathematical equations to implementation in software, and--by definition--all of these models are purpose-driven simplifications of the system they represent [@Stachowiak1973;@Romanowska2015].
-We here concentrate on computational models, i.e. on socio-environmental models implemented in software, and there are many of those out there: Currently the CoMSES Network lists 1117 models [@Comses2024codebase]; @Janssen2015 asked 42 modelers about their inventory of aquatic ecosystem models and came up with a list of 278 different models, more than a decade after @Benz2001 counted some 1360 ecological model softwares.
+Frequently in socio-environmental sciences, models are used as tools to represent, understand, project and predict the behaviour of these complex systems.
+The degree of a model's formalization ranges from conceptual to mathematical equations to implementation in software [@Romanowska2015], and--by definition--all of these models are purpose-driven simplifications of the system they represent [@Stachowiak1973].
+We here concentrate on computational models, i.e. on socio-environmental models implemented in software, and there are many of those out there: Currently the CoMSES Network lists 1117 models [@Comses2024codebase]; @Janssen2015 asked 42 modelers about their inventory of aquatic ecosystem models and came up with a list of 278 different ones, more than a decade after @Benz2001 counted some 1360 ecological model softwares.

 So computational models are plenty and omnipresent in our field.
 But despite their undoubted value, they have been criticised as "unscientific", as they often escape a strict requirement of falsifiability: the code may be verifiable only within certain accuracy ranges but not universally; the model may be validated only in site-specific application but not universally [@Refsgaard2004].
 So all we can do is to provide at best verified and validated models, and Good Modelling Practices (GMP) aim at ensuring this.